Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: Terracotta-spring model: results

 \section{Terracotta-spring model: results}

 The previous section has described the attachment of the Terracotta friction law with a spring-dashpot system representative of the host rock.
 Here we analyse the corresponding performance for modelling earthquake dynamics.
 Besides the material constants associated with the friction law in subsection \ref{subsec:friction-law} and the initial conditions ($\sigma_n$, $h^0$, and $\phi^0$), five additional non-dimensional parameters of the spring-slider system must be specified: $\mathscr{T}$, $\epsilon$, $\mathscr{C}$, $\kappa$, and $\zeta$.
 Their values depend on the actual configuration of the fault gouge, either in laboratory experiments or in the field.
-To this end, in the following a parametric analysis is performed, as motivated by previous such explorations of rate-and-state friction laws \cite{rice1985constitutive,rudnicki1988physical,JB095iB05p07007,riceruina83,gu1991}.
+To this end, in the following a parametric analysis is performed, as motivated by previous such explorations of rate-and-state friction laws \citep{rice1985constitutive,rudnicki1988physical,JB095iB05p07007,riceruina83,gu1991}.

-Here, we consider a clay-rich gouge whose material parameters are similar to those obtained for the validation against laboratory tests in Section \ref{sec:validation}, as well as against triaxial experiments in \citeA{wiebicke2024simple}.
+Here, we consider a clay-rich gouge with material parameters similar to those calibrated using direct shear tests (see Section \ref{sec:validation}) and by triaxial experiments by \citet{wiebicke2024simple}.
+In particular, we select values in the range obtained from these calibrations \citep[see Section \ref{sec:validation} and][]{wiebicke2024simple}, namely: $0.016\leq K\leq 26$ GPa, $0.013\leq G\leq 13$ GPa, $0.42\leq M \leq 1.3$, $0.4 \leq \omega \leq 0.65$, $3.62\leq \lambda\leq 17.2$, $0.05\leq \phi_I \leq 0.45 $, $7 \leq c\leq 3\cdot 10^7$ Ks, and $0.01\leq\eta\leq 3\cdot 10^6$ K\textsuperscript{-1}s\textsuperscript{-1}.
 The material and in-situ dimensional properties are given in Table \ref{table:2}, where the volumetric and deviatoric rheological constants are assumed equal, i.e., $a\equiv c$.
 The following analysis is presented in terms of a unit fault gouge segment, $L=1$ m, and constant stiffness to focus attention on the new and key ingredients of the Terracotta-spring model.
 In most scenarios, the results are being presented in their non-dimensional form to further enable scaling of the relationships identified in this work.
-Nonlinear stability analyses of the present model are expected to gather additional insights in the occurrence and magnitude of the predicted stick-slip instabilities \cite<cf.>{riceruina83,gu1984slip, gu1991,ciardo2024non}, but such investigation remains beyond the scope of the present work.
+Stability analyses of the present model are expected to gather additional insights in the occurrence and magnitude of the predicted stick-slip instabilities \citep[cf.][]{riceruina83,gu1984slip, gu1991,ciardo2024non}, but such investigation remains beyond the scope of the present work.